cx690/mini-shell/README.md

 - File Upload Scripts
 Used to upload local folders or files to a remote SSH-connected Linux server.

+- Combined scripts
+Run other scripts you set, multiple scripts can be running simultaneously.

 ### Create Server Connection Configurations
 Create the necessary SSH connections to Linux servers in the "Connection Configuration" section, including information such as username, password, port, etc.